ginuxone/TowerDefense/README.md

 Because i though it would be fun to make my own tower defense game.
 And since I'm willing to dev and improve it.
 This could increase my skills as developer

-I'm using the following Languages to dev this TypeScript, HTML5, CSS3.
+I'm using the following to dev this :

+  *Phaser.io
+  *TypeScript
+  *HTML5
+  *CSS3